Ocawesome101/recrafted/README.txt

 adapted from  CraftOS,   relicensed  under  the MIT license with permission from their authors.

+To  use  Recrafted,  simply place  the  `recrafted` folder   contained  within  this  repository   into `.minecraft/saves/YOUR_WORLD/datapacks/` and reload the world.

 Recrafted addresses several  major pain points many have with  CraftOS.
 It  has  native multithreading